inclavare-containers/inclavare-containers/CONTRIBUTING.md

 ### PR Description

 PR is the only way to make change to Inclavare Containers project.
 To help reviewers, we actually encourage contributors to make PR description as detailed as possible.

+### CI/CD Development

+When a PR involves the development of new features, the contributor **REQUIRES** to write a new CI/CD workflow or integrate the test codes into existing workflow.

+CI/CD development is as important as code development, which can detect the potential errors as early as possible and save the debugging time.
+Please refer to [WIKI](https://github.com/alibaba/inclavare-containers/wiki) page for the detailed contents about Inclavare Containers CI/CD development.

 ## Engage to help anything